eweser/eweser-db/README.md

 # eweserdb

-🐑🐑🐑EweserDB, the user-owned database🐑🐑🐑
+🐑🐑🐑 EweserDB, the user-owned database 🐑🐑🐑

 <a href="https://matrix.to/#/#eweser-db:matrix.org"><img alt="Matrix" src="https://img.shields.io/badge/Chat on matrix%20-%23000.svg?&style=for-the-badge&logo=matrix&logoColor=white"/></a>

 # A User owned database

-`EweserDB`, pronounced (user deebee), empowers developers to quickly create a cloud-synced, local-first, user-owned database - it's like a decentralized firebase.
+`EweserDB`, (pronounced 'user deebee') empowers developers to quickly create a user-owned database that is local-first yet syncs to the cloud

+> it's like a decentralized 🔥firebase🔥.

-It syncs user data to a [Matrix](https://www.matrix.org/) chat room using a [yjs](https://github.com/yjs/yjs) [CRDT](https://crdt.tech/) facilitated by [matrix-crdt](https://github.com/YousefED/Matrix-CRDT).
+It syncs user data to a [Matrix](https://www.matrix.org/) chat room using a [yjs](https://github.com/yjs/yjs) [CRDT](https://crdt.tech/) with the help of the [matrix-crdt](https://github.com/YousefED/Matrix-CRDT) library.

-Features:
+## Features:

 - User owned
 - Interoperable between apps